cits3007/cits3007.github.io/src/faq.md

 ### What are the formatting expectations for project reports? { #project-formatting }

-The unit project will usually contain a written component.
+The unit project may contain a written English component.
 The project specification will explain how this is to be submitted.
 Usually, the written component will be submitted as either: